twilio/twilio-go/rest/video/v1/docs/RoomsParticipantsPublishedTracksApi.md

 > []VideoV1RoomParticipantPublishedTrack ListRoomParticipantPublishedTrack(ctx, RoomSidParticipantSidoptional)

 Returns a list of tracks associated with a given Participant.
 Only `currently` Published Tracks are in the list resource.

+Returns a list of tracks associated with a given Participant.
+Only `currently` Published Tracks are in the list resource.